10 Magnificent UK Train Journeys Through Seaside Towns, National Parks, and Mountain Peaks

 Traveling by train in the UK frees you up from valuable time chewed up by airports.
 There’s no need to worry about clearing security or checking and collecting your luggage when you take the train.
 Nor do you need to splash out on costly airport transfers, which means you have more dollars to spend on cream teas and fish and chips.
 Besides offering a far juicier experience, this form of slow travel is also far kinder to the environment than flying or renting a car.

-Get inspired with these 10 scenic train journeys in the United Kingdom that will whisk you past rugged coastlines, remote highlands, traditional seaside towns, and through the heart of national parks.
+Get inspired with these 10 UK train journeys that will whisk you past rugged coastlines, remote highlands, traditional seaside towns, and through the heart of national parks.

-1. Brontë County: Keighley to Oxenhope via steam train
+UK train journey #1: Brontë County — Keighley to Oxenhope via steam train

 Operating for over 150 years, the Keighley & Worth Valley Railway (KWVR) spans five miles of preserved standard gauge railway line and is served by both steam and diesel locomotives.
 The service was established to link the local mill trades, and nowadays it’s a tourist attraction in Yorkshire, loved by local residents and tourists alike.